 - If the alien has been ordered deported, the alien has 30 days from the date of the decision to appeal the decision to the Board of Immigration Appeals (BIA).
 If the BIA decides against the alien, the alien has the option of appealing to the appropriate U.S. Court of Appeals.
 The immigration service has the opportunity to appeal an unfavorable individual hearing decision, but may not appeal an unfavorable decision by the BIA.
 An appellate court decision can be appealed to the U.S. Supreme Court by either the alien or the immigration service.

-If you or a loved one is facing a potential deportation or removal, it is important that you speak with an experienced immigration attorney to discuss the facts of your case and protect your legal rights.
+Deportation is a serious matter that can be scary for any immigrant.
+If you or a loved one is facing a potential deportation or removal, it's important that you speak with an experienced immigration attorney to discuss the facts of your case and protect your legal rights.